iPhone QR code scanner demo solidifies Apple support

 The release date for this video and, therefore, the switch from QR Code Reader to Code Scanner in Apple mobile device software suggests that Apple is on board with QR codes (and other kinds of camera-readable codes) for the end of the day.
 Remember when your wild uncle Jerry said that QR codes would never last, and every one of those QR code business cards you purchased was a waste of cash?
 The joke’s on you, Jerry!

-Also See: How to: Fix Can’t Connect Galaxy Buds to Pc
+Also See: How to Connect a Projector to Your Windows 10 Pc